starstarstar17/logistic_growth/README.md

     $N(t) = N0e^rt$

-    The regression equation cn be written as:
+    The regression equation can be written as:

     $ln(N) = ln(n0) + rt$